Top 5 Mistakes Farmers Make When Filing Crop Insurance Claims

 1. What is a crop insurance claim?

-It is a request for compensation when crops are damaged due to insured risks like floods, drought, or pests.
+A crop insurance claim is a request for compensation when insured crops are damaged due to risks like drought, flood, pests or storms.

 Disclaimer: